sdiehl/wiwinwlh/tutorial.md

 This is effectively the implementation detail of what GHC is doing behind the scenes to implement GADTs ( implicitly passing and threading equality terms around ).
 If we wanted we could do the same setup that GHC does just using equality constraints and existential quantification.
+Indeed, the internal representation of GADTs is as regular algebraic datatypes that carry coercion evidence as arguments.

 ```haskell
 {-# LANGUAGE GADTs #-}